- Environmental Targets

 Thorough waste sorting and recycling

-At Dew Hankyu Yamada and HEP Five, cardboards, papers, cans, glass bottles, and plastic bottles are sorted and recycling is conducted thoroughly.
+At Dew Hankyu Yamada and HEP Five, recycling is conducted thoroughly by sorting cardboard, paper, cans, glass bottles, and plastic bottles.

 GRESB is an annual benchmarking assessment to measure ESG (Environmental, Social and Governance) integration of real estate companies and funds.

-In the 2020 GRESB Real Estate Assessment, HHR received a “3 Star” in GRESB Rating, which is based on GRESB Overall Score and its quintile position relative to global participants.
-It also won a “Green Star” designation for the 2nd consecutive year by achieving high performance both in “Management Component” that evaluates policies and organizational structure for ESG promotion, and “Performance Component” that assesses environmental performance and tenant engagement of properties owned.
-HHR also received the highest “A Level” for the GRESB Public Disclosure, which assess the width of ESG disclosure.
+In the 2021 GRESB Real Estate Assessment, HHR received a “4 Star” in GRESB Rating, which is based on GRESB Overall Score and its quintile position relative to global participants.
+It also won a “Green Star” designation for the third consecutive year by achieving high performance both in “Management Component” that evaluates policies and organizational structure for ESG promotion, and “Performance Component” that assesses environmental performance and tenant engagement of properties owned.
+HHR also received the highest “A Level” for the GRESB Public Disclosure, which assess the width of ESG disclosure for the second consective year.

 Acquisition of DBJ Green Building Certification